MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-entra-id.md

 ## Scenario

-1. The client Java Spring Boot web app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign-in a user and obtain an ID Token from Microsoft Entra ID.
+1. The client Java Spring Boot web app uses the Microsoft Entra ID Spring Boot Starter client library for Java to sign-in a user and obtain an ID token from Microsoft Entra ID.

 1. The ID token proves that the user has successfully authenticated with Microsoft Entra ID and allows the user to access protected routes.